Bistability of zigzag edge magnetism in graphene nanoribbons induced by electric field: Introduction

 \section{Introduction}

-Topological edge in gated bilayer graphene between two regions with opposite valley Chern number supports localized chiral edge states \cite{IvarMartin08,Zarenia11,ZhenhuaQiao11,JelenaKlinovaja12,FanZhanga13,XintaoBi15,KeWang17}, which is designated as zero-line modes (ZLMs).
-Across the edge, the gate voltage or the stacking order \cite{AbolhassanVaezi13,ChangheeLee16} is reversed.
-The experimental implementation of the two schemes could be difficult \cite{LongJu15,JingLi16}.
-Reversing the gate voltage within the length scale of a few unit cells (less than 1 nm) produces large electric field gradient, which could lead to interfere between integrated devices.
-Reversing the stacking order induces strain in the top graphene, which make the system less stable.

-Recently, bilayer-monolayer-bilayer graphene zigzag nanoribbon without strain or reversing gate voltage was proposed \cite{Jaskolski19}.
-A few unit cells of the top graphene near to the topological edge are removed; the bilayer graphene at the two sides have opposite stacking order.
-Applying uniform gate voltage, the monolayer graphene host gapless ZLM.
-In addition, the zigzag edges at the bilayer/monolayer boundaries host dispersive edge state within the bulk gap.
-Strain is absent in the systems.

-In the presence of Hubbard interaction, the zigzag edge become magnetic, which have been vastly studied in monolayer zigzag nanoribbons \cite{Mitsutaka96,Hikihara03,Yamashiro03,YoungWooSon06,YoungWoo06,Pisani07,Wunsch08,FernandezRossier08,Jung09,Rhim09,Lakshmi09,Jung09a,Yazyev10,Hancock10,Jung10,Manuel10,Feldner11,DavidLuitz11,JeilJung11,Culchac11,Schmidt12,Soriano12,Karimi12,Schmidt13,Golor13,Bhowmick13,FengHuang13,Ilyasov13,Carvalho14,Lado14,MichaelGolor14,PrasadGoli16,Baldwin16,Ortiz16,Hagymasi16,Ozdemir16,Friedman17,ZhengShi17,XiaoLong18}.
+Zigzag nanoribbons of graphene are applicable candidates as integrable spintronic devices \cite{Zutic04,WHan14}, which could reduce the Joule heating.
+Edge transport of the zigzag nanoribbons could be robust because of the topological properties of the edge states \cite{YuguiYao2011,Motohiko12,YRen16}.
+In the presence of Hubbard interaction, the zigzag edge host spontaneous magnetism \cite{Mitsutaka96,Hikihara03,Yamashiro03,YoungWooSon06,YoungWoo06,Pisani07,Wunsch08,FernandezRossier08,Jung09,Rhim09,Lakshmi09,Jung09a,Yazyev10,Hancock10,Jung10,Manuel10,Feldner11,DavidLuitz11,JeilJung11,Culchac11,Schmidt12,Soriano12,Karimi12,Schmidt13,Golor13,Bhowmick13,FengHuang13,Ilyasov13,Carvalho14,Lado14,MichaelGolor14,PrasadGoli16,Baldwin16,Ortiz16,Hagymasi16,Ozdemir16,Friedman17,ZhengShi17,XiaoLong18}.
 The magnetic moment in each zigzag edge is due to uneven population of spin up and down electron at the zigzag edge states.
-In a narrow zigzag nanoribbon, the magnetic moments at the two parallel zigzag edges interact with each other by superexchange interaction.
-The zigzag nanoribbon is gapped or gapless, depending on whether the two magnetic moments are antiparallel or parallel to each other, respectively.
-Proposal to use this property in integrated spintronic nano-devices has been studied \cite{Soriano12,MuonzRojas09,WangYangYang15}.
+In a narrow zigzag nanoribbon, the edge magnetism at the two zigzag edges interact with each other by superexchange interaction \cite{Jung09a}.
+In the additional presence of SOCs, the edge magnetism modifies the topological phase diagram, which in turn changes the properties of the topological edge states \cite{maluo2020}.
 Recently, experimental fabrication of stable zigzag nanoribbons \cite{Ruffieux16} and measurement of the edge magnetization \cite{ZsoltMagda14,MichaelSlota18} make the application of such systems more feasible.
+By further engineering the nano-structure with graphene, varying type of logical devices have been fabricated, such as graphene-based magneto-logic gate \cite{YanpingLiu20}.
+The graphene-based spintronic switching devices can be directly connected by carbon-based inter-connecter, such as carbon nanotube \cite{Friedman17}.
+The network of such devices can largely reduce the energy consumption, and implement large-scale integration.